zkonduit/ezkl/README.md

 > "I ran my private neural network on some public data and it produced this output"

-> "I correctly this publicly available neural network on some public data and it produced this output"
+> "I correctly ran this publicly available neural network on some public data and it produced this output"

 The rust API is also sufficiently flexible to enable you to code up a computational graph, and resulting circuit, from scratch.
 For examples on how to do so see the **library examples** section below.